 • Experience with Raiser’s Edge or other fundraising databases is an asset

-Please submit your application (resume and cover letter, in English or French) by email to email@example.com to the attention of Human Resources, Canadian Centre for Architecture, 1920 rue Baile, Montreal (Quebec) H3H 2S6.
-The application deadline is 8 February 2021.
+Please submit your application (resume and cover letter, in English or French) by email to email@example.com to the attention of People and Culture division of Canadian Centre for Architecture, 1920 rue Baile, Montreal (Quebec) H3H 2S6.
+The application deadline is 28 November 2021.
 Only successful applicants will be contacted.
 Please do not call.

 Sign up to get news from us